Crazy post card – images need context

 Oh, and look at young John back then!

-Heres something that i think i used to like.
+Heres something that i used to like.
 The Motorola iden phone was clearly a memorable design.
 But does it stand the test of time?
-I believe it’s Stuck.
-Those damned ellipses again!
+It’s Stuck.
+Those damned ellipses!

 From ID Magazine, June 1999.